 This Is Not A Drill!
-School Fire Safety Recommendations for Children with Visual Impairments
+School Fire Safety Recommendations for Children with Blindness or Low Vision

 We likely all have memories of the fire drills during our elementary school days.
 The alarm blared through the school and our teachers asked us to “calmly line up and follow them in a single-file line” to our designated exit door.
 Upon exiting the building, we walked purposefully to an area that felt like miles away from our classrooms and met several other classes for a head count.
 The principal either walked hard-heeled toward us or galloped joyfully holding her stopwatch, depending on how quickly students and teachers evacuated the premises.